Strawberries and Cream (The Mentalist): Speculation about the ending

-Since the finale aired, fans and television critics alike have speculated as to whether or not Timothy Carter really was Red John.
+Since the finale aired, fans and television critics alike have speculated as to whether or not the man in the mall really was Red John.
 In an interview with Entertainment Weekly, creator Bruno Heller further added to the speculation by saying, "Jane wanted to know if this was Red John or not.
 And the guy gave him proof that he was.
 The question remains: Was that Red John?
 The larger question is: How does Jane get away with murder?"
 Heller went on to say, "What you get from that scene is what you should get.
 The viewer is supposed to be convinced.
 Patrick Jane is certain it's Red John...
 Thing is, Red John is a master of the mind game.
 If Red John wanted to die, maybe this is how he wanted to die.
 Or maybe he just wants Jane to think he's dead."
 When asked whether or not this meant the end of the Red John storyline, Heller simply said, "Well, look at it this way.
 If you... killed your worst enemy, would that be the end of the story?
 No. It would be the beginning of a whole different story."